kellibrooke/code-review-week3/README.md

     * **Add the result of these tests to an array**
     * **Display results of the array to the user**

+### Known Bugs/Issues
+* Output boxes will allow text to flow outside of the output box when it is wider than the box instead of wrapping within the box.

 ## Setup/Installation Requirements